Other benefits, grants and loans

 Pension credit is intended to make sure that no one over the age of 60 has to live below a minimum income level.

-If you are over 16 and on a low income, you can apply for tax credits, which are paid by the Inland Revenue.
+If you are over 16 and on a low income in Scotland, you can apply for tax credits, which are paid by the Inland Revenue.

 Apply for a crisis grant to your jobcentre plus to cover the cost of essential items, for example living expenses while you wait for benefits.